caseyocampo/resume/README.md

 ## Projects

-If you prefer to view these projects outside of GitHub, visit the [projects page on my website](https://www.caseyocampo.com/projects).
+If you prefer to view my projects outside of GitHub, visit the [projects page on my website](https://www.caseyocampo.com/projects).